Contact Seiwakai Karate Silicon Valley

 JKF Gojukai Mens over 50 Rankings at the 51st Taikai in Sendai Japan 2025

-Despite not appearing in the finals or on the final stage, I will return next year.
-2026 will mark 25 years since I placed in the top 8 in Kumite in 2001.
-My recovering and recurring knee injury is not enough to hold me back.
-I must set an example for my club and students and set a precedent displaying that no matter the age, there is more to life than being sidelined by the number of years one has lived and circled the sun.
-Remaining active regardless of age or injury is a lifetime goal.
+Despite not appearing on the final stage, I am undeterred.
+I will return next year.
+2026 will mark exactly 25 years since I placed in the top 8 in Kumite back in 2001.
+My recovering and recurring knee injury is simply not enough to hold me back.
+I must set a living example for my club and my students, displaying that no matter your age, there is far more to life than being sidelined by the number of times you have circled the sun.
+Remaining active, resilient, and focused regardless of age or injury is a lifetime goal.

-Regardless of my personal goals, I felt deep pride as many Seiwakai members from around the world (particularly Australia) placed in the top eight of several divisions, including my own group.
-Stacey Karetsian from Australia bested us all, including the Japan based JKF Gojukai participants, taking 1st place.
+Regardless of my personal ranking, I felt immense pride as many Seiwakai members from around the world (particularly the Australian delegation) placed in the top eight across several divisions, including my own.
+Stacey Karetsian from Australia bested us all, taking 1st place and securing the gold over the Japan-based participants.

-Additionally, three USA members from the JKF Gojukai group OGKK in Texas placed in the top eight of their divisions.
-They are the first Americans to have done so since 2001.
-This is a huge and memorable honor that displays the true passion and tenacity of the participants who traveled a half world away and did not return home empty-handed.
+Additionally, three USA members from the JKF Gojukai group OGKK in Texas placed in the top eight of their respective divisions.
+They are the first Americans to achieve this feat since 2001.
+This is a historic and memorable honor that perfectly displays the true passion and tenacity of participants who traveled halfway across the world and refused to return home empty-handed.

 Final Reflection

 As I’ve said before, and will say again: the world is changing—don’t blink.
-We’ll be back in 2026.
+We will be back on the tatami in Japan in 2026.
 Until then…

 Ready to Begin Your Karate Journey?